AlexExarhos/op-storage/README.md

 CREATE INDEX "user-lower_email" ON users ((lower(email)));
 ```

-In the op-service interface, you can create complex indexes using python code:
+In the op-storage interface, you can create complex indexes using python code:

 ``` python
 db.init(